 top of page

 Valeriya Kipnis is an immigrant writer, reporter, and Emmy-award winning documentary producer.
 Currently, she makes stories at This American Life.
-Later this year, she'll be headed to Uzbekistan, as an Above The Fray fellow for NPR.
+She recently returned from a six-month reporting trip in Kazakhstan, Uzbekistan and Karakalpakstan, where she was as an Above The Fray fellow for NPR.

-She recently returned from her Fulbright to Ukraine, which she spent in Warsaw, Poland.
+Before working in radio, Kipnis spent a year on a Fulbright to Ukraine...in Warsaw, Poland.
 There, she started working on a documentary project with displaced children from Ukraine, centered on memory and place.
+She's currently seeking funding for it.

 Before that, she was a producer and on-camera reporter for VICE News, a documentary-style news show, where she reported on: reproductive rights, climate change, and the former Soviet Union.
 Occasionally, she would host live shows about space or talks to pigs in Vegas.
 She previously worked at or contributed to: Coda Story, The Moscow Times, and NBC.